finnkauski/lighthouse/README.md

   if it breaks would be helpful
 - More CLI commands
 - Examples for the repository
-- I am aware that you get compilation warnings due to unused `Result` returns.
-  Good one to start with.
 - Currently the `reqwest` client is not `async`, would be ideal if we could send the lights commands asynchronously rather than in a for loop.
-- Remove loose unwraps
 - Tests